NUKnightLab/TimelineJS3/API.md

 `loaded`

-* scale: string set to "javascript" or "cosmological" (this date scale)
+* scale: "javascript" or "cosmological", the type of date scale
 * slides: array, the processed slide data

 Event is fired after story slider and time navigator have loaded.